VGMRUS/S3M-to-MIDI-Converter/readme.md

 How to Use

-    Launch the App: Run the script using python main.py.
+    Launch the App: Open "s3mToMid GUI v1.0 .py" or run the script using python "s3mToMid GUI v1.0 .py" or

     Import: Drag an .s3m file onto the main window.

-    Configure: * Use the Play button to hear a sample.
+    Configure: * Use the Play button to hear a sample, change sample speed % to hear it a different pitch.

         Select if the sample is an Instrument or a Drum.

-        Assign the desired GM Sound and adjust the Octave if necessary.
+        Assign the desired General Midi Sound and adjust the Octave if necessary.

     Preview/Export:

-        Click PREVIEW to generate a temporary MIDI and open it immediately.
+        Click PREVIEW to generate a temporary MIDI and open it immediately, combine this with solo and mute functions to properly detect right octave and instrument.

-        Click SAVE CONFIG to store your instrument choices.
+        Click SAVE CONFIG to store your instrument/drum/octave/solo/mute choices in .config file next to where your .s3m file is located.

         Click EXPORT FINAL to save the finished .mid file in your source folder.

 Technical Details

 This converter maps S3M channels to MIDI channels dynamically.
 It uses RPN 0 (Pitch Bend Sensitivity) to set MIDI channels to a 24-semitone range.
-This allows the converter to translate the S3M "Period" values into precise MIDI Pitch Wheel movements:
+This allows the converter to translate the S3M "Period" values into precise MIDI Pitch Wheel movements

-semitones=log2​(CurrentPeriodRefPeriod​)×12
+All instruments have 127 velocity and 127 CC7 Volume, the volume conversion is controlled by the use of CC11 Expression

+For drums it's different, they get Velocity conversion instead of CC11 since the CC11 approach doesn't work if you have several drums at once

+This converter was specifically designed to convert .S3M Krawall GBA files (specifically the Sims Bustin' Out, URBZ and Sims 2 gba games) exported with https://github.com/MCJack123/UnkrawerterGBA , but it should work with any standard .S3M from what I've tested